folio-org/folio-sample-modules/simple-vertx/README.md

 of this module:

  - ModuleDescriptor.json: A module description for the module.
- - DeploymentDescriptor: to tell where to deploy the module (localhost, in this case)
+ - DeploymentDescriptor: to tell where to deploy the module (localhost, in this case).
  - TenantModuleDescriptor.json: A small structure to enable the module for our test tenant.

 Other noteworthy files are: